Transportation in New York City

 The transportation system of New York City is a network of complex infrastructural systems.
-New York City, being the most populous city in the United States, has a transportation system which includes one of the largest and busiest subway systems in the world; the world's first mechanically ventilated vehicular tunnel; and an aerial tramway.
+New York City, being the most populous city in the United States, has a transportation system which includes a subway system that belongs to the 20 largest and busiest subway systems in the world; the world's first mechanically ventilated vehicular tunnel; and an aerial tramway.
 New York City is home to an extensive bus system in each of the five boroughs; citywide and Staten Island ferry systems; and numerous yellow taxis and boro taxis throughout the city.
 Private cars are less used compared to other cities in the rest of the United States.

 The airport system of the New York City metropolitan area, which includes John F. Kennedy International Airport and LaGuardia Airport in Queens and Newark Liberty International Airport in North Jersey, Stewart Airport in Orange County, New York, and a few smaller facilities, is one of the largest in the world.
 The Port of New York and New Jersey, which includes the waterways of the New York City metropolitan area, is one of the busiest seaports in the United States.

 There are three commuter rail systems, the PATH rapid transit system to New Jersey, and various ferries between Manhattan and New Jersey.
 Numerous separate bus systems operate to Westchester County, Nassau County, and New Jersey.
 For private vehicles, a system of expressways and parkways connects New York City with its suburbs.